 Amtech is a less expensive choice than Marples and works just as well.
 You can also buy secondhand as they can be cheaper, for example Clay or Mawhood are both good Gauges which Paul has bought secondhand.
 No matter if you are buying new or used, make sure to check that the pins are in good condition and are of equal length before you buy.

-🇬🇧We purchased this Silverline Expert Combination Gauge from Amazon which is £9.18* with free shipping.
+We purchased this Silverline Expert Combination Gauge from Amazon for £15.34 in November 2017.